JohanOhlin/divingintoazure/_posts/2019-11-07-worker-service-in-kubernetes-with-health-checks.markdown

 }
 {% endhighlight %}

 So how long should you wait until classifying your worker service as unhealthy?
 That completely depends on what you're processing.
 If you have few processes that each take 10 minutes to process then maybe you need to wait 30 minutes until you report an unhealthy status.
-We'll talk more about how Kubernetes handles these values further down, but if an unhealthy status is reported, then Kubernetes will restart your worker service, so be careful with how you set the values here.
+We'll talk more about how Kubernetes handles these values in the next article, but if an unhealthy status is reported, then Kubernetes will restart your worker service, so be careful with how you set the values here.

 Configure the health check service in the `ConfigureServices` method